keyu-wang-2002/keyu-wang-2002.github.io/_pages/about.md

 # Biography

-I am the first year graduate student of Computer Science in [University of Copenhagen](https://www.ku.dk/english/) and remotely interning in Prof. [Yujun Yan](https://sites.google.com/umich.edu/yujunyan/home)'s lab. <font color='FireBrick'>**Now we focus on graph representation learning, especially on heterophily graphs.** </font>
+I am a first-year graduate student in Computer Science at the [University of Copenhagen](https://www.ku.dk/english/) and currently interning in Prof. [Yujun Yan](https://sites.google.com/umich.edu/yujunyan/home)'s lab. <font color='FireBrick'>**Our research focuses on graph representation learning, particularly in the context of heterophily graphs.** </font>

-Before that I got my bachelor degree in Artificial Intelligence from [Southeast University](https://www.seu.edu.cn/).
-I was fortunate to be supervised by [Prof. Beilun Wang](https://cse.seu.edu.cn/2019/0105/c23024a257533/pagem.htm) and Prof. [Yuheng Jia](https://jyh-learning.github.io/).
+Before that, I obtained my Bachelor's degree in Artificial Intelligence from [Southeast University](https://www.seu.edu.cn/) where I had the privilege of being supervised by [Prof. Beilun Wang](https://cse.seu.edu.cn/2019/0105/c23024a257533/pagem.htm) and Prof. [Yuheng Jia](https://jyh-learning.github.io/).

-During my undergraduate studies, I am among the top 3% ranked students.
-I explored various research directions in the field of AI and leaded or participated in many projects under the guidance of my professors.
-The details of some of these projects are as follows.
-Currently, I am interested in the following areas: graph, representation learning, AI4Biology.
+During my undergraduate studies, I ranked among the top 3% and explored various research directions in the field of AI.
+Under the guidance of my professors, I led or participated in multiple research projects, some of which are outlined below.

-Now, I am actively seeking professor who aligns with my areas of interest and would appreciate the opportunity to pursue the PhD degree.
-If you find my profile intriguing, please feel free to reach out to me via email and my CV is [here](https://raw.githubusercontent.com/Fuyao233/yinghaocai/master/docs/CV.pdf).
+Currently, my research interests include <font color='FireBrick'>**graph, representation learning, AI4Biology**</font> and related fields.
+I am actively seeking a PhD supervisor whose research aligns with my interests.
+If you find my profile intriguing, I would greatly appreciate the opportunity to discuss potential collaborations.
+Please feel free to reach out to me via email, and you can find my CV [here](https://raw.githubusercontent.com/Fuyao233/yinghaocai/master/docs/CV.pdf).
+You can contact me at :e-mail: ​**hxj557@alumni.ku.dk**

-My email: hxj557@alumni.ku.dk

 <br>

+:e-mail:

 # Education